Compact regular objects from an electrified Tolman-like density: A new interior region for the Kerr-Newman spacetime

 {\it iv}) The root $r_{1+}$, given in Eq.~\eqref{eq:RNhor}, shall be the Cauchy horizon for all different kinds of configurations with $\alpha$ in the interval $\sqrt{3/5} \leq \alpha \leq \sqrt{5/8}$. .1cm

 {\it v}) The root $r_{1-}$, given in Eq.~\eqref{eq:stinhoriz}, shall be the Cauchy horizon for all different kinds of solutions with $\alpha$ in the interval $0 < \alpha \leq \sqrt{3/5}$. .1cm

-{\it vi}) The root $r_{2-}$, given in Eq.~\eqref{eq:stinhoriz}, is larger than $r_0$ for all $\alpha$ and then it has no physical meaning.
+{\it vi}) The root $r_{2-}$, given in Eq.~\eqref{eq:stinhoriz}, is larger than $r_0$ for all $\alpha$ and then it has no physical meaning. .1cm

+{ \it vii}) The limit of zero charge with finite $r_0$ is obtained by taking $\alpha \to \infty$.
+Then, Eq.~\eqref{eq:qr0R} implies that either $r_0 \to 0$ or $R \to \infty$.
+In the case $r_0 \to 0$ the matter region shrinks to a point, while in the case $R \to \infty$ the energy density and the pressure vanish everywhere.
+Hence, excluding the singular solutions, both cases result in the Minkowski spacetime.

-The results just listed above are illustrated in panels (a) and (b) of Fig.~\ref{fig:radii}.
+The properties just listed above are illustrated in panels (a) and (b) of Fig.~\ref{fig:radii}.
 More details on the different kinds of objects the present solution of the Einstein-Maxwell equations generates are given next.